wp-plugins/my-calendar/readme.txt

 *	Widget to show upcoming or past events
 * 	Event Search widget
 *	Custom templates for event output
-*	Limit by categories
-* 	Limit by location
-* 	Limit by author
-*	Limit by host
+*	Limit views by categories, location, author, or host
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts
 *	Editable CSS styles and JavaScript behaviors
 *	Schedule a wide variety of recurring events.